Pipe as Pressure Vessel: Classification and Considerations

 Rules of the Game

-• Different Playbooks: Pipes and pressure vessels play by different rules.
-Vessels might stick to the ASME Boiler and Pressure Vessel Code, while pipes groove to the ASME B31 Code for Pressure Piping vibes.
+• Different Playbooks: Pipes and pressure vessels follow distinct codes.
+Pressure vessels adhere to the ASME Boiler and Pressure Vessel Code, while pipes align with the ASME B31 Code for Pressure Piping.

 On the Job